 This is my second time around with ZES.
 I originally had ZES in the 1990s.
 It was a single, 5cm gastrinoma tumor in the abdomen, which was removed surgically in 2000.
 I first started having symptoms in 1992, but it took many years to get the correct diagnosis of ZES, because it's so rare none of my doctors believed that could be it, until there was nothing else left to test for after having tested for everything else.
 (This summary does not do justice to the 8-year drama.)
 At the time, the gastrinoma tumor was diagnosed as benign, not cancerous, because it was not in an aggressive-growing state, and it was singular, it had not spread.
 After surgery, I was fine for many years.

-I hope my story will motivate you to re-think what you thought you knew.
+I hope my story will motivate you to re-think what you thought you knew, and motivate you to do some research and make needed improvements.
 I thought I lived a pretty healthy lifestyle, and never thought I'd face a deadly crisis.
+I thought I had defeated the tumor monster the first time, once and for all.
 Then I got incurable cancer, at a relatively young age.
 I learned the hard way that our assumptions about what is healthy are very incorrect, and the risks we think won't affect us almost always do, it's just a matter of time.
 Neither the statistics nor the clock are in your favor; I can say with relative accuracy that your deadly crisis is coming, unless you make drastic changes now, and maybe even if you do.
 Don't let what happened to me happen to you; don't wait for the deadly crisis to arise to motivate you to learn what you didn't know before, and make the necessary drastic changes.
-Take a shortcut and review the resources I recommend to you rather than scrambling to discover them in an emergency.
+Take a shortcut and review the resources I recommend to you now, rather than scrambling to discover them in an emergency.
 Switch roads now, while you have the most time in front of you.
 You may already have cancer and not know it yet; it's very common for it to exist for years before being discovered, only when it is so advanced it starts showing symptoms.
 There's no time to waste, get serious now.